 - The real estate investor versus the reluctant landlord

 - How I purchased my first apartment complex with no money down

 - It is always a good time to buy investment real estate

 - Preparation for buying investment real estate

 - Cash flow method of evaluating real estate investments- the gold standard

-- How to finance real estate investment property
+- How to finance a real estate investment property

 - Making the offer